joncatchy/sample-image-skills/README.md

 ## What are Box Skills?

+Aa Box Skill is a type of application that performs custom processing for files uploaded to Box.

 Visit the [developer documentation](https://developer.box.com/docs/box-skills) for complete information on Box Skills, the kind of Preview Cards you can create for showing metadata, as well as a visual instructions on configuring your code for deployment.

 ## What is the Box Skills Kit?